Art Curriculum Intent

 How students are assessed

-Pupils’ performance is continually assessed, in terms of technical proficiency, working methods and knowledge.
+Students’ performance is continually assessed, in terms of technical proficiency, working methods and knowledge.
 Pupils are given regular feedback to support further improvement.
 Pupils are involved in evaluating their own and each others' performance, and in setting targets for their own development.
 There are no formal examinations at KS3.
 Termly reports in Years 7, 8 and 9 will advise you on the progress that your child is making and an end of Key Stage report will inform you of the overall standard achieved.

 In Art & Design, Homework (Extended Learning Activities) is set every half term.
 These are more substantial pieces of work which will be set over many weeks to serve to reinforce or extend learning in the classroom.
 Tasks will include research, the production of observational drawings or designs, working in the style of specific artists and the bringing of resources to class.